-So I’ve done a few hikes in this park now, but recently I decided to hike from Bundeena to Big Marley beach which stops off at the popular Wedding Cake Rock which I hadn’t seen before.
+So I’ve done a few hikes in this park now, but recently I decided to walk from Bundeena to Big Marley beach which stops off at the popular Wedding Cake Rock which I hadn’t seen before.
 The best thing is, this hike is easy to get to even if you don’t have a car.

 By Public Transport

 A hike that’s finally not too hard to get to by public transport!
 Just take the train to Cronulla (it’s approx 1 hour from Town Hall), then the ferry over to Bundeena (ferry timetable here), where it’s then a short walk over to the starting point of the hike at the end of Beachcomber Avenue.
 Then follow the signs to Wedding Cake Rock and continue on from there to Big Marley Beach.

 If you’re driving there’s a $12 fee to get into The Royal National Park (you’ll drive past the ticket booths, although sometimes there’s no-one in them) or if you’re going to be going to few of the national parks in NSW best to buy a season pass it’s $65 for a year from here.

 The track was about 5KM each way, so I anticipated about an hour’s hike to get to Big Marley which it was as I always time my hikes on my Garmin watch.

 I drove down to the starting point and was pretty surprised to see the amount of cars all parked up alongside the residential street on Beachcomber Avenue.
 I instantly realised this was going to be a busy hike but I decided to go for it seeing as I was already there.
 So, just follow the signs to Wedding Cake Rock and continue along the track to Big Marley Beach.